 7.)
 Eddie and Ricky retrieves an unusually tall man from the shipwreck.
 It is later found out that the man’s name is Benjamin David aka Boy Giant.
 A man with gigantism who died of a heart attack and who’s remains was being transported in the Aurora.

 8.)
 After being haunted with apparitions of the passengers at the seaside inn, Leana and Rita tries to get out of the inn.
-But as soon as they walked out of the door, they are both “switched” to another reality where they were able to witness the tragedy the passengers of the Aurora experienced. – In rhyme with “Ghost Ship” (2002).
+But as soon as they walked out of the door, they are both “switched” to another reality where they were able to witness the tragedy the passengers of the Aurora experienced. – A homage to Steve Beck’s “Ghost Ship” (2002).

 9.)
 Leana and Rita tries to escape after the Aurora was rammed to a huge rock formation near the coast of their hometown island.
 Passengers are seen panicking and the sea water starts to rise from within the boat.
 An automated warning can also be heard from the ship’s radio communication system: “This is your captain speaking.
-Meron tayong problem sa engine… Hintayin ninyo ang susunod na instructions.” – In rhyme with “Titanic” (1997).
+Meron tayong problem sa engine… Hintayin ninyo ang susunod na instructions.” – A homage to James Cameron’s “Titanic” (1997).

 10.)
 After switching back to their reality at the seaside inn, an influx of zombie-like corpses of the missing passengers march into the inn as if looking for refuge.